-‘Prison Break’ 2017 Season 5 Premiere Preview: What to Expect From The New Season
+‘Prison Break’ 2017 Season 5 Premiere Preview: What To Expect From The New Season

 — Prison Break (@PrisonBreak) January 20, 2017

 As to be expected, a stream of other cast members from the original series have also signed onto the reboot in the time since.
 Amaury Nolasco shared a picture of himself with the other original cast members, confirming the return of his character Fernando Sucre.
-Rockmond Dunbar and Robert Knepper later confirmed that they’d also be reprising their roles as Benjamin ‘C-Note’ Franklin and Theodore ‘T-Bag’ Bagwell respectively.
+Rockmond Dunbar and Robert Knepper later confirmed that they’d also be reprising their roles as Benjamin “C-Note” Franklin and Theodore “T-Bag” Bagwell respectively.
 The final member of the original cast to confirm that he’d be invited back for the new season was Paul Adelstein, who played Paul Kellerman.

 That being said, according to the Express, one original cast member not returning for the aforementioned reboot is William Fichtner, who played Alexander Mahone.
 Whilst confirming the return of his own character, Robert Knepper revealed that the series’ creator Paul Scheuring didn’t know where else to take the troubled Mahone.